29tushar/SC3_MehtaChanGupta/README.md

 7. Comparing and Evaluating Models
 8. Improvements to our method

+We have also included the slides for our project

 ## Contributors
 1. @MEHT0007@e.ntu.edu.sg        - Data Collection, Preparation, and Exploratory, Deep Dearning
 2. @TUSHARSA001@e.ntu.edu.sg - Classifying using Logistic Regression